The second half of life is asking something of you

-This is not confusion.
-This is not restlessness without reason.
 This is a threshold.
 And thresholds have always been sacred.

-The first half of life is about building an identity.
-The second half of life is a developmental threshold into a woman’s sovereignty.
 For the first time, perhaps, you are not growing toward something the culture asked of you.
 You are growing toward yourself.

 That growth asks for something different.
 Not more words.
 Not more analysis.
 Something made with your hands.

-It does not ask you to talk about your life or analyze it or find new ways to describe it.
-It asks you to make something.
-And in the making, the life you have been living inside becomes visible to you in a new way.
+And in the making, what has been living inside you becomes visible in a new way.
 The story becomes an object on the page.
 And you become something more than the story.

 This is not art instruction.
 It is a methodology that holds space for the decisions only you can make about your own material.
 That is true artistry: creating from your own heart, with structure underneath you so the work holds together.